tapanther/Tritan/docs/BlackpointCity.md

 ### Government

 The city of Blackpoint is divided into about two dozen interlocking walled enclaves.
-The central enclave is controlled directly by the [Dohlaran Crown][Kingdom of Dohlar], while the rest of the city is ruled jointly by the members of the Privy Council.
+The central enclave is controlled directly by the Dohlaran Crown, while the rest of the city is ruled jointly by the members of the Privy Council.

 The Council's authority within the city is not absolute however.
 With centuries of tradition and shifting balance of power between the Crown and the nobility, navigating the intricacies of the complex power sharing structure is a delicate and often dangerous task.
 Many attempted reforms by the Council and the Crown have been stymied by the convenient discovery of a superceding, long lost document granting the aggrieved parties precisely the necessary rights to quash the reforms.